27 Financial Advisor Marketing Ideas & Strategies That Work!

 As a marketing consultant and coach who works specifically with advisors, I enjoy seeing that passion that advisors bring to the business.
 However, I’ve noticed that most advisors don’t know how to market themselves.

 I don’t blame them… marketing wasn’t really taught to me either.
 I had to self-teach a lot of things, and the rest was by trial-and-error.
 I understand that as a financial advisor, it’s easier to work “in” your business than working “on” your business and marketing.
 Thanks, Michael Gerber!

 This may not fit into your typical mold of marketing advice, but it’s incredibly important.
+(That's why I created Goal Setting for Financial Advisors).
 If you don’t have a target, nothing else matters.
 I can’t stress this enough.
 Setting goals makes all the other financial advisor marketing ideas fall into place.

 Have you ever wondered why some people seem to work so hard for so little?
 While others don’t work as hard, yet seem to have everything?
 These are people who seem like they have the “magic touch”.
 The difference is goals.
 Some people (a very small percentage) actually have goals, while others don’t.
 People who have goals succeed because they know where they’re going.
 Sounds too simple, but it’s true.